wounded-pixels/dsp-playground/README.md

 ## Now
 * taller freq control
+  * redo as draggable svg!!
   * show changing freq and amplitude
 * goals - show curve on plot and let them match it
   * transparent blue and yellow? too cute?